-Since the 1960’s, air travel has been our number one choice when travelling, whether on business or for pleasure.
-It is by far the most time efficiant way of travelling long distances, but is it really that true when it comes to short distances?
+Since the 1960’s, air travel has been our number one choice when traveling, whether on business or for pleasure.
+It is by far the most time efficient way of traveling long distances, but is it really that true when it comes to short distances?
 Air travel is one of the worst sources of pollutants.
-Travelling by train on the other hand requires far less toxic fuels than airplanes and it gets you by faster than you think.
+Traveling by train, on the other hand, requires far less toxic fuels than airplanes and it gets you by faster than you think.
 Try a traincation for your next holiday.

 If you’ve bought a product of good quality, it is likely that the product will outlive your interest.
 Over time your interest, style or need for certain things might change.
 Instead of keeping clothes, tools, sports equipment and other goods in storage, the products can be sold to another user on the secondhand market.
 Buying and selling secondhand will not only save emissions; it will also save you time and money.